-Special Diet (Special consideration requested for medical reasons): When, because of medical or health conditions, a student is required to have a special diet, he should submit a written notice from his doctor to the Dean of Students Office.
+Special Diet (Special consideration requested for medical reasons): When, because of medical or health conditions, students are required to have a special diet, they should submit a written notice from their doctor to the Dean of Students Office.
 The doctor's statement should provide all information regarding restrictions/requirements.
 Every effort is made to meet the special requirements of diet when health is a factor.
-The College reserves the right to charge for special diet revision if necessary.
+The College reserves the right to charge for special diet provisions if necessary.

 Automobiles: Permits are necessary for the operation and parking of student vehicles on campus.
 Vehicles must be registered with the Dean of Students Office.
 Violation of vehicle regulations may result in fines and/or cancellation of the permit.
-It is expected that students bringing cars on campus will have them properly insured and that drivers will be familiar with the Washington State Driver's Handbook.
+It is expected that students bringing cars on campus will have them properly insured and properly licensed with the state in which they are registered.
+Drivers must be familiar with the Washington State Driver's Handbook.

-Guidance And Counsel: The College maintains a counseling program to assist the students' development academically, vocationally, socially, and spiritually.
-Each student is assigned to a faculty counselor and is also free to meet with other members of the counseling staff.
-All appointments are made through the Dean of Students office.
+Guidance and Counsel: The College maintains a counseling program to assist the students' development academically, vocationally, socially, and spiritually.
+Each student is assigned to a faculty advisor and is also free to meet with other members of the counseling staff.
+(All personal counseling appointments are made through the Dean of Students office.)

 Marriage: Inasmuch as marriage involves new adjustments to life and many added responsibilities, students under 22 years of age will not be allowed to marry during the academic year without special permission.
-To do so subjects the student to immediate suspension.
+To do so subjects the student to disciplinary action.